trampgeek/jobeinabox/README.md

 This will give you a jobe server running on port 4000, which can then be tested locally and used by Moodle as explained in the section "Using jobeinabox" below.

+## Setting the number of jobe users

+By default, Jobe will run up to 8 jobs simultaneously.
+This is usually a suitable value for 8-core systems but if you have more cores available you will probably want to raise this number.
+To do so, exec a shell in the container with a command of the form

+    docker exec -it jobe /bin/bash

+ and then:

+    apt update; apt install nano
+    nano  /var/www/html/jobe/application/config/config.php

+Find the line

+    $config['jobe_max_users'] = 8;

+and change the value from 8 to the number of cores on your machine, or to a higher value if you expect to run mainly I/O-bound jobs.

+Then re-install Jobe (within the container) with the commands:

+    cd /var/www/html/jobe
+    ./install --purge

 ### Warnings:

 1. The image is over 1 GB, so may take a long time to start the first